It is Not What You’re Asked, it’s The Way That You’re Asked it

-It’s pretty scary even remembering it, isn’t it, and you may experience it all over again when you face your NEBOSH General Certificate course exams.
+It’s pretty scary even remembering it, isn’t it?
+And you may experience it all over again when you face your NEBOSH General Certificate exams.

 It doesn’t really matter where we are exposed (there’s a good health and safety word!) to questions – NEBOSH Certificate or not, they are just questions.
 One of my favourite responses to a tricky question – especially on quiz shows – is “that was a bit before my time”.
 How does that work if the question is about history, or it’s a history exam?